dontkme/EAHelitron/README.md

                  5: CTAG.{1}
                  Default: 0]

-We also provide EAHelitron_P a Multi-Threading version to speed up the program running with big genome.
+We also provide EAHelitron_P a Multi-Threading version to speed up the running with big genome.

-(Need Perl Parallel::ForkManager .
-You can install it by command: cpan Parallel::ForkManager )
+(Need Perl Parallel::ForkManager.
+You could install it by command: cpan Parallel::ForkManager )

 ```
 perl EAHeliton_P –p 8 –o testEAHout –u 20000 teat.fas
 ```
--p means how many threads you want to use.
-Suggest not larger than the sequenced numbers your input fasta format file contained.
+-p: how many threads you want to use.
+Suggest not greater than the sequenced numbers your input fasta file contained.

-The out put has five files, named EAHout.3.txt EAHout.5.txt EAHout.5.fa EAHout.gff3 EAout.u20000.fas.
-(EAHout could be you –o option set prefix, 20000 could be you set –u option value).
+The outputs named EAHout.3.txt EAHout.5.txt EAHout.5.fa EAHout.gff3 EAout.u20000.fas.
+(EAHout could be the prefix you set by –o option, 20000 could be your –u option value).

-*.3.txt file contains all 3’ terminal sequences and 10nt left flank, 4nt right flank in fasta format.
-All sequences named by it local chromosome name, a ”H” means helitron, their matched course and a “.3” suffix to mark they are 3’ terminal sequences.
-The minus strain terminal have a “tr” prefix.(Like Chr1H10.3, trChr5H40.3).
+*.3.txt: All 3’ terminal sequences with a 10nt left flank and a 4nt right flank in fasta format.
+All sequences named by its local chromosome name, a 'H' means Helitron, '.3' suffix to mark they are 3’ terminal sequences.
+The minus strain terminal have a 'tr' prefix. (e.g. Chr1H10.3, trChr5H40.3).

-*.5.txt file contains all 5’terminal sequences which were matched in 3’ terminal’s upstream with 5nt left flank and 20nt right flank.
-The sequences’ name have .5.1 suffix to mark they are 5’ terminal and the match number.(Chr1H10.5.1,trChr5H40.5.2).
+*.5.txt: All 5’terminal sequences which were matched in 3’ terminal’s upstream sequences with a 5 nt left flank and a 20 nt right flank.
+The name of sequences have .5.1 suffix to mark they are 5’ terminal and the match orders numbers. (e.g. Chr1H10.5.1,trChr5H40.5.2)

-*.5.fa file contain the matched helitron whole sequence which start with the 5’ terminal and end with 3’ terminal.
+*.5.fa: Possible full-length Helitron sequences which start with 5’ terminal and end with 3’ terminal.

-*.u*.fas contain all 3’ terminal upstream sequences.
+*.u*.fas: All 3’ terminal upstream sequences.

+*.d*.fas: All 3’ terminal downstream sequences.

-*.gff3 contain the helitron location information in GFF3 format.
+*.gff3: Helitron location information in GFF3 format.

+*.bed: Helitron 3'-ends location in bed format.

+*.len.txt: Summary of genome sequences length, Helitron counts and Helitron Densities

 ## History